 The book deals directly with racism and the history of anti-Asian slurs.
 The approach is secular and realistic, focusing on legal and social justice.
 The resolution is triumphant and hopeful, as the band wins their case, asserting their right to define their own identity.

-Parents should be prepared to discuss what a 'slur' is.
+Parents should be prepared to discuss the history of anti-Asian slurs and the specific context of the term 'slant'.
 The book handles this gently, but a 'cold' read might lead to questions about the specific word 'slant.'
 The back matter provides excellent historical context to help with these questions.
 A parent might choose this after their child comes home asking why a certain word is 'bad' or after the child expresses that a rule at school feels biased or unfair.

 Younger children (6-7) will focus on the 'fair vs. unfair' aspect of the band's struggle.
 Older children (8-10) will grasp the nuances of the First Amendment and the concept of reclaiming language.